roytang/blog/content/post/2007/09/lorwyn-some-other-cards-of-note.md

 _

 "Each year that passes rings you inwardly with memory and might.
-Wield your heart, and the world will tremble.&#8221;
+Wield your heart, and the world will tremble."

 _